tsumansapkota/tsumansapkota.github.io/_posts/2024-05-01-Dynamic-1D-PiecewiseLinearSpline.md

 We may generalize a piece (a line in 1D) to higher dimensions: triangle in 2D, tetrahedron in 3D and so on (called [simplex](https://en.wikipedia.org/wiki/Simplex)).
 The figure below shows how I tried to break each triangle into subparts for PWLF in 2D.

-{% include figure.html image="/assets/post_images/dynamic-1d-pwlf/dynamic-2D-adding-pieces.gif" position="center" height="400" caption="Fig: Method to determine if certain break points can be removed" %}
+{% include figure.html image="/assets/post_images/dynamic-1d-pwlf/dynamic-2D-adding-pieces.gif" position="center" height="400" caption="Fig: Visualizing space subdivision of 2D spline/triangle." %}

 Although I couldn't make it work for regression and classification problems and my implementation is not efficient.
 I believe triangular mesh or mesh with simplexes ([simplicial complex](https://en.wikipedia.org/wiki/Simplicial_complex)) could work for regression and classification in high dimensions.
 Moreover, simplices are very important in 3D graphics, convex hulls, topology and more.
 Hope you study additional resources on this.